-Note: Options in the window are disabled unless One Number Access has been enabled as a No Answer option in the Answering page of Extension Configuration.
+Note: Options on the tab are disabled unless One Number Access has been enabled as a No Answer option on the Answering tab of Extension Configuration.

 Figure 11.
-Enable One Number Access, Answering Page
+Enable One Number Access, Answering tab

-Also, if the Enable Do Not Disturb option is selected in the Answering window, the call is forwarded to voice mail regardless of ONA settings.
+Also, if the Enable Do Not Disturb option is selected in the Answering tab, the call is forwarded to voice mail regardless of ONA settings.

-To configure ONA, select the extension number from the Agent/ Supervisor/Extension side window list, then click the One Number Access tab.
+To configure ONA, select the extension number from the Agent/ Supervisor/Extension list, then click the One Number Access tab.

 Figure 12.
-One Number Access window, Agent Extension Configuration
+One Number Access tab, Extension Configuration

-Note: You can use Apply to to apply some ONA settings to one, some, or all extensions of the same type-physical to physical, etc., but only if the extensions are ONA enabled in the Answering window.
-See "Apply To Button" on page 13-2 for more information on using Apply to.
+Note: You can use Apply to to apply some ONA settings to one, some, or all extensions of the same type-physical to physical, and so on, but only if the extensions are ONA enabled on the Answering tab.
+See "Apply To Button" on page 14-2 for more information on using Apply to.